One of the most common questions we are asked is: is Sumatra safe? As one of the lesser-known parts of Indonesia, people aren’t sure what to expect.

 Is Sumatra Safe From Covid-19?

-There are recorded cases in North Sumatra and West Sumatra, and likely througout the rest of the island.
+There are recorded cases in North Sumatra and West Sumatra, and likely in other areas of the island.
+The city of Medan, in particular, is a “hot spot,” with many designated red zones (high case numbers).

-Indonesia has closed its borders to tourists and is working on ways to mitigate the effects.
+Indonesia has closed its borders to tourists (by not issuing visitor or tourist visas) and is working on ways to mitigate the effects.

 Within Sumatra, methods vary by region, with some areas restricting movement in and out only to residents.